 A narcissists smirk is an almost irritating, arrogant, conceited, smug look.
 It’s an offensive smugness.

-A smirk is when the narcissist is feeling smug, over the pain they have caused you, they’ve got a way with something they shouldn’t be doing, or they have great satisfaction in the fact they’ve done something others don’t know anything about.
-Which shows in one level they have an awareness of what they’re doing, whether that’s on a conscious level or subconscious, depends on the narcissist and what they’ve done.
+A smirk is when the narcissist is feeling smug over the pain they have caused you, they’ve got away with something they shouldn’t be doing, or they have great satisfaction in the fact they’ve done something others don’t know anything about.
+This shows on one level.
+They have an awareness of what they’re doing, whether that’s on a conscious level or subconscious, depends on the narcissist and what they’ve done.

 With a narcissist, the smirk is a malicious, unpleasant, mocking or even intimidating half-smile.